clearlydefined/clearlydefined/docs/contributing-code.md

 1. Point your browser at `http://localhost:3000`.
 You should see the ClearlyDefined website and be able to browse the data etc. If you login (top right corner), more functionality will light up.

+# Forking/Branching

+If you are looking to contribute code/docs, thanks!
+All contributions should come in as pull requests.
+We do not have a CLA (Contributor License Agreement) nor do we do DCOs (Developer Certificate of Origin) rather we rely on the [GitHub Terms of Service Contributions section](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) which boils down to outbound license === inbound license.

+From an operational point of view, most people do not have write permissions to the ClearlyDefined Git repos so should simply fork in their favored loctaion and do a PR when ready.
+For folks who do have write permissions, you can fork as well or you can create a branch and then do a PR.
+The branch naming convention we use is <some user distinguisher>/<branch name>.
+So, for example, the user `jeffmcaffer` might use `jm/fixSomeStuff` or `jeffmcaffer/someFix`.

 # Coding style

 We try to use a consistent style across all elements of ClearlyDefined.
 Of course there are some variations